 A student may choose to access support via any of the above services.
 Support services communicate closely with each other (within the bounds of confidentiality) to provide comprehensive and holistic support and will refer students where appropriate.

-UK law (the 1998 Data Protection Act) and University policy prohibit the disclosure of an individual’s information to a third party.
+UK law (the General Data Protection Regulation) and University policy prohibit the disclosure of an individual’s information to a third party.
 This means that staff members at the University of Warwick are unable to give any information about a student currently studying at the University to a third party.
 This includes parents, other family members, friends etc. (All Universities in the UK follow similar guidelines and are bound by the same legislation.)

 We realise that this can sometimes be frustrating, but hope you appreciate the reasons for this.
 (Please see section below: 'what to do if you have concerns?')

 In general, students are expected to act on their own behalf when dealing with offices and departments within the University, and when requesting services or making complaints.
-Parents will not normally be allowed to make requests, or otherwise act on behalf of their son/daughter.
+Parents will not normally be allowed to make requests, or otherwise act on behalf of their daughter/son.

 (In certain exceptional circumstances and with the student’s written consent, we may communicate with a third party, if the University deems it is in the interests of those concerned.)